Death Classification: Line of Duty Death

 As Washington continued to flee, he encountered Patrolman Jerry Johnson, who was one of the many responding officers searching the area for Washington.
 Washington once again opened fire striking Johnson in the left side of his neck, right arm right side of his chest and in the middle of his back.
 Johnson was transported Little Company of Mary Hospital where he was treated and eventually released.
 He was left with neurological damage from the incident.
 While fleeing after shooting Officer Johnson, Washington engaged responding officers in a gun battle.
 He was shot four times and was killed.

 Officer Darcy was waked at Blake-Lamb Funeral Home located at 4727 West 103rd Street.
 His funeral mass was held at St. Christina’s Catholic Church located at 11005 South Homan Avenue.
 He was laid to rest on October 1, 1982 in Holy Sepulchre Cemetery, 6001 West 111th Street, Alsip, Illinois.
 His grave is located in Grave 4, Lot 13, Block 12, Section 50.

 Patrolman Martin Emmett Darcy, Jr., born September 5, 1930, received his Probationary Appointment to the Chicago Police Department on August 22 1955.
 He earned 11 Honorable Mentions and 3 Complimentary Letters during his career.
 Officer Darcy began his career in the Gresham District as a patrolman.
 In 1982, the 27 year veteran was nearing retirement and asked to be reassigned from clerical duties to patrol duties in the Morgan Park District.
 He wanted to end his career the way he had started it.

 Officer Darcy served in the Armed Forces, was a veteran of World War II and the Korean War, and was Honorably Discharged.
 He was also a member of the Fraternal Order of Police.
-Officer Darcy was survived by his children: Martin Emmet, III, age 13, Patricia Mary Darcy, age 12; step-children: Christina Marie Fairbanks (nee Caden), age 31, Diane Marie Higgins (nee Caden), age 35 and Paula Michelle Cadan (CPD), age 33 and brother, Michael (CPD).
-He was preceded in death by his wife, Patricia (nee Costello), age 4; parents: Mary Q (nee Kelleher) and Emmett and sibling, Infant Darcy, age 0 months.
+Officer Darcy was survived by his wife, Patricia (nee Costello); children: Martin Emmet, III, age 18, Patricia Mary Darcy, age 17; step-children: Christina Marie Fairbanks (nee Caden), age 31, Diane Marie Higgins (nee Caden), age 35 and Paula Michelle Cadan (CPD), age 33 and brother, Michael (CPD).
+He was preceded in death by his parents: Mary Q (nee Kelleher) and Emmett and sibling, Infant Darcy, age 0 months.